Ecovibe-KE/EcoVibe/README.md

 The server-side application uses Flask's prefixed environment variables.
 The recommended way to manage these is with a `.flaskenv` file in the `server` directory.

 1. Create a new file named `.flaskenv` in the `server` directory.
 2. Add your configuration variables to this file, prefixed with `FLASK_`.
 For example, to run the application in debug mode, you would add:

-    ```
+    ```bash
     FLASK_DEBUG=1
     ```